 You can play single-player or multiplayer games on your Mac.
-When you sign in with your Apple ID, a Game Center account is created for you.
+When you sign in with your Apple Account, a Game Center account is created for you.
 You can also subscribe to Apple Arcade to download and play a collection of groundbreaking games, and enjoy unlimited play on all your supported devices.

-- 1 Profile Enter a nickname (it identifies you in games).
-To use a suggested nickname, click the Nickname field, then click a suggestion. - 2 Profile Privacy Click the menu, then choose who can view your profile in games (Everyone, Friends Only, or Only You).
+- 1 Show Profile Launches the App store > Arcade to view your profile.
+Enter a nickname (it identifies you in games).
+To use a suggested nickname, click the Nickname field, then click a suggestion. - 2 Invite Friends Invite friends through Messages to play games together, compare scores or see what else they are playing. - 3 Nickname Edit or enter a nickname (it identifies you in games).
+To use a suggested nickname, click the Nickname field, then click a suggestion. - (4) Profile Privacy Click the menu, then choose who can view your profile in games (Everyone, Friends Only, or Only You).
 Your profile shows which games you've been playing and your achievements.
-Your Game Center nickname and avatar are always visible to all players. - 3 Allow friends to find you Turn this on to allow your friends can find you based on the name they have for you in their contacts list in the Contacts app - (4) Allow requests from contacts only Turn on to allow friend requests you receive are from your contacts. - (5) Nearby players Turn this on to allow nearby players to invite you to a multiplayer games.
-Nearby players are those on the same Wi-Fi network as you, or within Bluetooth range. - (6) Connect with friends Turn this on to allow games you play to connect you to people in your friends list.
-If you don't want games to connect you, turn it off to stop sharing your friends list with apps.
+Your Game Center nickname and avatar are always visible to all players. - (5) Allow Finding by Friends Turn this on to allow your friends to find you based on the name they have for you in their contacts list in the Contacts app. - Requests from Contacts Only Turn on to restrict requests to only from friends in your contacts. - Nearby players Turn this on to allow nearby players to invite you to a multiplayer games.
+Nearby players are those on the same Wi-Fi network as you, or within Bluetooth range. - (3) Connect with Friends Turn this on to allow games you play to connect you to people in your friends list.
+If you don't want games to connect you, turn it off to stop sharing your friends list with apps. - Show Applications This shows the apps that have requested access to your Game Center.